firesmoker/DiabloSouls/README.md

 Things that are very missing:
-	Pathfinding is non existent for both player and enemies When player gets hit there are no effects
-	Sound is not good and responsive
+	Pathfinding is non existent for both player and enemies Sound is not good and responsive
 	Enemy highlight makes them transparent and the highlight is not clear enough.
 I want outline.
 	Combat is boring and needs to get the parry / counter ability